How to Season Stainless Steel Cookware

 Wash the Pan

-Start by giving your pan a thorough washing.
+Start by giving your pan a thorough washing, especially if you’re breaking in your stainless steel pan.
 Use a mild dish detergent and warm water to gently scrub the interior and exterior of the pan.
 Rinse and dry thoroughly.

 Coat with Oil